abdelrahmanalimohamed/abdelrahmanalimohamed/README.md

 ## Summery
 **Software Engineer | Full Stack Developer | Backend Specialist**
-🌍 Based in France | Open to remote opportunities across Europe
+🌍 Open to remote opportunities across Europe and worldwide

 ## 🛠️ About Me
 A passionate software engineer with **5+ years of experience** building scalable and efficient software solutions.
 My expertise spans a variety of technologies, frameworks, and industries.
 Whether it's crafting backend systems, developing full-stack solutions, or integrating complex APIs, I always aim to deliver clean, maintainable, and impactful code.